scheibler/ncmpc-lyrics-plugins/README.md

 sudo git clone https://github.com/scheibler/ncmpc-lyrics-plugins.git /usr/lib/ncmpc/lyrics/
 ```

+Alternatively you can clone into a user space folder and link the script files to the lyrics plugin folder.

 Then start ncmpc and change to the lyrics page by pressing "7".
 Besides that, you also can use the
 plugins without ncmpc.
 For example: